gitkraken/gitkraken-client-docs/gitkraken-client/workspaces.md

 * Last Updated
 * PR title with link to open the pull request in the hosting provider
 * PR Author
-* Repo name with link to open the repo in GitKraken Client
+* Repository name with link to open the reposotiry in GitKraken Client
 * Review status
 * PR status
   * Shows status for “Draft” or “At Risk” pull requests